pabloi09/issueWSL/README.md

 -Google Chrome

 After some time coding I lose internet connection with error codes as ERR_CONNECTION_REFUSED and similar.
-The Windows' issues solver display thhis message:
+The Windows' troubleshooting display the message: "Windows could not automatically detect this network's proxy settings"

 <img src="https://github.com/pabloi09/issueWSL/blob/master/message.jpg?raw=true"/>

 I only get connection back with a reboot.
 I you are having a similar issue, this is (probably) the post you were looking for.

 # The cause